Test-crack/backend-study-mentor/docs/YOUTUBE_STUDY_MATERIAL_OPTIMIZATION.md

 1. **Cost Reduction**: ~50% reduction in LLM API costs (1 call instead of 2)
 2. **Latency Improvement**: ~50% faster response time
 3. **Better Consistency**: Concept metadata extracted from same context as study material
-4. **Enhanced UX**: Keyword highlighting helps students identify key terms
+4. **Simplified Flow**: Cleaner code with single LLM interaction
-5. **Simplified Flow**: Cleaner code with single LLM interaction
+5. **Better Data Structure**: All concept metadata available in one response

 ## Migration Notes

 - Old function name `summarizeTranscript()` still works (aliased to new function)
 - No breaking changes to existing API contracts
-- Frontend needs update to support keyword highlighting (optional enhancement)
+- Keywords can be used by frontend for search, tagging, or highlighting features